sealvault/sealvault/website/src/dev-docs/design/cross-connect.md

-We need to extract the following data from the [on-](./in-page-provider.md#on-chain-signatures) and [off-chain](./in-page-provider.md#off-chain-signatures) signature requests for the payment and pledge approval dialogs:
+We need to extract the following data from the [on-](./in-page-provider.md#on-chain-signatures) and [off-chain](./in-page-provider.md#off-chain-signatures) signature requests for the payment and spender approval dialogs:

 - Native token spent on network fees
 - Native token transferred